audiofilter/spuc/README.md

 ### Information (details on http://audiofilter.github.io/spuc/ )

 SPUC was originally written since early C++ had no complex class as part of a standard.
 In addition we needed a complex class to support handling fixed-point data types to model real hardware in digital communication ASICs.
 After that many filtering classes and functions were added.
 This allowed trading off stopband and cut-off without having to go to Matlab to recalculate coefficients.
-So of the filter types supported are
+So of the filter types supported are (now in spuce)

 * Butterworth
 * Chebyshev